-Materials: EPS is cheap, available, tough, easy to produce, and easy to work with.
+Materials: EPS is cost effective, available, durable, easy to produce, and easy to work with.
 The oft-used OSB outer skins come from replenishable, quick-growing softwood trees, and SIP components are recyclable.

-Advantages: SIP homes are quieter -- the panels provide a better sound barrier than stick-frame houses -- and they tend to be healthier.
-As long as proper ventilation and filtration are maintained, the house can preserve better indoor air quality, leaving dust, mold, and allergens at the door.
+Advantages: SIP homes are quieter than stick-frame houses -- and they tend to be healthier.
+As long as proper ventilation and filtration are maintained, the house maintains better indoor air quality, leaving dust, mold, and allergens at the door.
 Want to hang something heavy up on the wall?
 There's no need to locate studs – the whole wall can handle the load.

-Industry: SIPs are becoming more popular in the building industry, although the demand for them is still largely coming from the consumer.
+Industry: SIPs are becoming more popular in the building industry.
 For the building contractor, building with SIPs can help deal with labor shortage issues and extend the building season.
 If the insulating shell can be put up in a few days, crews can spend the rest of the winter working on the interior.

-Bottom Line: SIP homes generally cost more to build than stick frame homes.
+Bottom Line: SIP homes generally cost marginally more to build compared to stick-frame homes.
 Besides the money saved during construction (remember the prefab savings, the decreased labor cost, the lack of materials waste, and the smaller HVAC), they also offer long-term savings.
 Besides reductions on utility bills, SIP homeowners may be eligible for tax breaks and energy-efficient mortgages.
 SIP homes also tend to have a higher resale value as well.

 Do you want to learn more?